crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-I appreciate the trust, but I'd rather get my code.
+I appreciate the trust it manifest in my dev skills, but I'd rather get my code when I ask for it.
 So I forced a bit by adding comments to the specs themselves.
 The problem persisted intermittently, though.

 ### When the model doesn't solve the problem... because it already knows the answer